Financial-Times/source-param-middleware/README.md

 The Source Param Middleware can be configured with a variety of options, passed in as an object to the `sourceParam` function.
 The available options are as follows:

+  - `cmdbApiKey`: The [CMDB] API key used to validate the source parameter.
   - `errorMessage`: The error message to output if the source parameter is not present and valid.
 Defaults to `"The source parameter is required and should be a valid system code"`
+  - `pollInterval`: How often to check for new system codes on [CMDB] in milliseconds.
+Defaults to 60000 (1 minute)
+  - `verifyUsingCmdb`: Whether to verify that the source parameter is a valid system code using [CMDB].
+Defaults to `true`

 Contributing